CodeURJC-FW-2025-26/webapp15/README.md

 ## 1 Part
 - **Stanislaw Cherkhavskyy Pater**
 - So the main thing that I did is the detail page except the footer and the header.
 In the page I did the details about the main and secundary entity with all the tables, pictures and divisions.
 I looked up Boostrap and implemented it, also making it responsive and the hover on the shadow of the picture but the form I only adapted it so it woould be the same.
 The associated CSS page was also done by me.
 Moreover I helped on the main pages with some other small things apart from writing.
+Organising the page and telling how to link main and secondary entities.